• myAccount

 A good PM program will identify all components, establish a timeframe for monitoring and repairing components, and include good recordkeeping.

-Here are a few things you and/or maintenance should look for at each inspection:
+Here are a few things you and/or maintenance should look for during these inspections:

 • Equipment in good working condition